 You are a community-builder or facilitator wanting to broaden your community change practice

-You are involved in, or wanting to start, a collaboration focused on advancing change on a complex social and/or environmental issue
+You are involved in, or wanting to start, a multi-sector collaboration advancing change on a complex social and/or environmental issue

 You are leading a Collective Impact effort and wanting to strengthen your own knowledge and skill putting the theory into action.

-1. An overview of the 3 Pre-Conditions and 5 Conditions of Collective Impact and an introduction to specific resources designed to: identify and engage diverse groups of stakeholders to explore your CI opportunity; build consensus around a common agenda for change; and, establish backbone infrastructure.
+1. An overview of the 3 Pre-Conditions and 5 Conditions of Collective Impact and an introduction to specific resources designed to: asses readiness and engage diverse groups of stakeholders to explore your CI opportunity; build consensus around a common agenda for change; and, establish backbone infrastructure.